Basketball Referee

 If a defender reach out with his hands on the opponent even when he's in air but don't push him, should I call it a foul?
 I have difficulty to make this calls, because it's definetly wrong defense mechanics but I don't know if there's real contact.

-Asked by Max over 12 years ago
+Asked by Max almost 13 years ago

 If you shoot a jump shot and someone touches your waist, it normally disrupts the flow of your shot, and therefore should generally be called.
 BUT, this calls for your judgement - if you think the touching causes the shooter to alter the rhythm of his shot then call a handcheck.
 Other than in a shooting situation, I suggest these guidelines for calling a handcheck: foul if 1) the handcheck dislodges the dribbler or postplayer, or 2) the handpressure is constant on a moving opponent.